-Analysis | Bucks make their case to Giannis Antetokounmpo by landing Jrue Holiday in trade with Pelicans
+Analysis | Bucks make case to Giannis Antetokounmpo by landing Jrue Holiday and Bogdan Bogdanovic

+In a sign-and-trade agreement for Bogdanovic, the Bucks will send Ersan Ilyasova, Donte DiVincenzo and D.J.
+Wilson to the Kings.
+Bogdanovic, 28, averaged a career-high 15.1 points, 3.4 rebounds and 3.4 assists while emerging as a starter down the stretch of his third season in Sacramento.

 The Pelicans indicated in recent weeks that Holiday’s name was being mentioned in trade talks, and the 2013 all-star guard will enter this season on a legitimate contender for the first time in his 11-year career.
+Bogdanovic was also viewed as a possible trade piece given his positional conflict with Buddy Hield, who signed a four-year, $94 million contract with the Kings last year.

-The Athletic and ESPN.com first reported terms of the deal.
+The Athletic and ESPN.com first reported terms of the Holiday deal.
+ESPN.com first reported the Bogdanovic deal.

 After a disappointing second-round exit in the bubble playoffs, Bucks ownership met with Antetokounmpo to assure their franchise player that they were committed to winning.
 While the Bucks were unable to deliver on rumored interest in Chris Paul, who was traded Monday from the Oklahoma City Thunder to the Phoenix Suns, they secured Holiday to add another two-way impact player to a core that includes Antetokounmpo, Khris Middleton and Brook Lopez.

-This deal accomplishes multiple objectives for the Bucks.
+The Holiday deal accomplishes multiple objectives for the Bucks.
 First, it signals to Antetokounmpo that he will be back in the title mix this season as he weighs his options before possibly becoming a free agent in July.

 If trading for Holiday helps convince Antetokounmpo to sign a five-year supermax contract before the Dec.
 21 deadline, it will be worth the steep price in draft assets.
 If not, the Bucks could find themselves without Antetokounmpo or Holiday next season, as the latter is owed $26.1 million this season and holds a $27 million option for 2021-22.
 In that scenario, which would necessitate a full-scale rebuild, parting with so many picks could prove to be disastrous.